 [A photo of a white non-binary person wearing a long sword earring and shirt with pomegranates.]

-Kairos hopes to grow up to gather petunias.
-They practice doing so, slowly, with attention to how making plays can be fuel for or against revolution, for or against state narratives, akin to Hegel’s notion of history as an ongoing process of thesis | antithesis | synthesis.
+What about petunias?
+Kairos is learning how to gather petunias.
 Gathering petunias is a metaphor they invoke from novelist Alice Walker, who, in an essay Kairos loves, imagines another way of practicing belonging amongst/for beings denied humanness.
-Kairos stand on the shoulders of many, many teachers, especially those who took a chance on them and saw possibility in them when at their worst.
+They practice, very slowly, a messier, oversaturated, plentiful, and protected concept of belonging (as the organizing adage goes, ‘inch wide mile deep’) with attention to how making plays can be fuel for or against revolution, for or against state narratives, akin to Hegel’s notion of history as an ongoing process of thesis | antithesis | synthesis.
+Kairos stands on the shoulders of many, many teachers, indebted to footholds from those who took a chance on them and saw possibility in them as they fumble(d) toward a greater meaning.

 Kairos is transgender and categorized as white.
 They employ author James Baldwin’s concept of categorization to stipulate the unreal global racial imaginaries undergirding the very real consequences of global white-body supremacy.
 Words they might use to describe themself are sapphic fag, femme, and gender derider.
 They use they/them intentionally as a communication of their gender fluidity, and as a practical attestation to the plurality of all life - i.e. a rejection of the individualization embedded within capitalism.
 Gender is a colonial fiction.